peterkappus/hugo-pk/content/blog/align-remote-teams-with-a-virtual-okr-festival/index.md

 In a smaller organisation you might think of the **headliners** as the big teams that everyone wants to hear from: the CEO, the senior leadership team, a critical product team, etc. The **supporting acts** might be teams who help the headliners do their thing: component teams, finance, HR, and operations. *Anyone* can be a **festival roadie** helping to organise and setup and teardown.
 The **promoters** might be well-connected folks within various teams who are excited stir up engagement.

-Finally, **fans or a hecklers** can come from all over to participate.
+Finally, **fans and hecklers** can come from all over to participate.

 ## Design the session(s)

 It's helpful to create a small team of promoters and roadies to help organise.
 They can engage with teams, plan the sessions, and understand where there is more or less interest to present or debate. *Pick a context* – is it one product area?
 One department?
 The whole organisation?
-If this is your first time, start with just a handful of teams who are alrady aligned around a common purpose.
-Not every team needs to present and not every team should even have OKRs – it's okay to be a fan.
+If this is your first time, start with just a handful of teams who are already aligned around a common purpose.
+Not every team needs to present and not every team should even have OKRs – it's great to be an active audience member.

 *Decide the line-up* – how many teams will be presenting?
 Which ones should have multiple sessions to make it easier for everyone to attend?
-What teams can present simultaneously becuase there probably isn't much overlap in audiences?
+What teams can present simultaneously because there probably isn't much overlap in audiences?
 Build out a schedule like the one below to share in your invite:

-Depending on the number of teams and size of your context, you might want to set asside 3-4 hours with a solid break in between.
+Depending on the number of teams and size of your context, you might want to set aside 3-4 hours with a solid break in between.
 You can also break your OKR Fest over a few days.

 #### A sample line up: